 How Is Form 3368 Filed?

 Form 3368 is filed with the Social Security Administration (SSA) when you apply for Social Security Disability (SSDI) or SSI disability benefits.
-For SSDI applicants, it's available online, so you can gather your medical history first and fill it out at your leisure in your own home.
+For SSDI applicants, this Adult Disability Report is now part of the main online disability application.
+If you want to file online, you can gather your medical history first and fill it out at your leisure in your own home.
 Or, if you choose to go in to your local Social Security office, you can fill the 3368 disability report form during your disability interview with the Social Security claims representative.
 Applying for your Social Security disability benefits in person has some advantages, one of which is the ability to ask questions about anything you don't understand, including questions or information requested on the 3368.

 What Do You Put on Form 3368?

 Informally, Form 3368 is sometimes called the Pain and Function Report.
 On Form 3368 you will describe the nature of your disability, whether your impairments are physical or mental, the date of onset (when your symptoms began), what type of medical treatment you have received and the medical facilities at which you received it, and so on.
 You should provide as many details on Form 3368 as possible regarding your symptoms and your medical history.

 In the section that asks how your condition keeps you from working, include why you can't do your past jobs as well as any type of job.
 Here's a sample of a filled-out Form 3368.

 This disability report form is the launching point from which your entire medical eligibility decision will evolve: after you fill it out, an SSA claims rep forwards Form 3368 directly to Disability Determination Services (DDS), the state agency that makes the initial determination on whether an applicant is medically disabled for the federal Social Security Administration (in a few states it is not called DDS, but something similar).